Gravitational Wave Astronomy With TianQin

 \subsection{Contributions from GW observations with TianQin}

 \contributors{Pau Amaro Seoane, Hong-Yu Chen, Jie Gao, En-Kun Li, Alejandro Torres-Orjuela, Hai-Tian Wang}

-In this section, we discuss how GW observations with TianQin contribute to our understanding of the origin and growth processes of massive BHs over cosmic time.
+In this section, we discuss how GW observations with TianQin contribute to our understanding of the origin and growth processes of MBHs over cosmic time.
 The sensitivity of the TianQin detector in the millihertz frequency range makes it particularly well-suited to detect sources of lower mass~\cite{tianqin_2016,TQ_MBH_2019}, complementing LISA, which excels in detecting higher mass sources in a different frequency range~\cite{Klein:2015hvg}.
-This complementary capability allows TianQin to play a crucial role in studying the birth and growth of massive BHs, especially those at the earlier stages of their formation.
+This complementary capability allows TianQin to play a crucial role in studying the birth and growth of MBHs, especially those at the earlier stages of their formation.